01 of 07

 The Whidbey is a good size for a vacation home.Continue to 7 of 7 below.

 The Whidbey: Making Use of a Very Small Space

 Once again, these house plans show their age in one glaring way: an 882 square foot house, with 31% of it given over to the car in the form of a garage.

 And once again, you can have a full 882 square feet of living space by parking the Escalade in the open air, constructing a carport, or building an enclosed garage in front of the house, to the left.

 Beyond that, you've got a small space without a lot of options for reworking the room layout.
-I suggest that you remove the nonload-bearing interior wall separating kitchen from living room.
-Replace with a lower breakfast bar.
+You can remove the nonload-bearing interior wall separating the kitchen from the living room and replace with a lower breakfast bar.